Encounter

 During the past couple days the greenery had started becoming brighter, livelier.
 The underside of the broader leaves gave a translucent shade of yellow he often gazed at while taking refuge against the midday sun.
 Behind him, the grey peaks receded ever further into the distance.
 Now, the skirts of the mountain range, still boasting commendable heights, acted as his night bound embrace and dawn’s caress.

 The abandoned tracks ventured long into the west; he followed.
 On his tattered jacket’s front pocket, a stitched patch: “King” displayed in bold letters, “Denim C.O” in a smaller and lighter font.
 To the few who knew him —or had known him— that had become his name, one given to him by the road, by the years of vagrancy.
-In the ever-forward trail from one town to another, that patch had become the moniker used to recount the tales of his character by his fellow drifters, scoundrels and hobos.
-By his ephemeral lovers, the paymasters, the bartenders, the wagon companions; the fugitives and the bailiffs.
-On a few occasions, even found in the short-term contracts, bonds or release forms he had once signed: King.
+In the ever-onward trail from one town to another, that patch had become the moniker used to recount the tales of his character by his fellow drifters, scoundrels and hobos.
+By the fleeting lovers, the paymasters, the bartenders, the wagon companions; the fugitives and the bailiffs.
+Found as well in the occasional paperwork and botched bonds he had once signed: King.
 A name spoken only so often, and by only so many before it would call only to memories evoked in his absence.

 He hadn’t been this far west before.
-Word had it, a sailing company based at a small, distant port town was looking for crew men —an opportunity for work while sating his deeply held longing for the sight of foreign lands, though, perhaps more important, a much-desired excuse for complete self-reinvention.
+Word had it, a sailing company based at a small, distant port town was looking for crew men —an opportunity for work, as well as a chance to sate his longing for the sight of foreign lands.
+Though, perhaps more important, the same thing that during younger years once led him to the life on the road: an unanswerable question, the unreachable self.
 However, the stretch towards it was lengthier and more solitary than any other he had ever taken on foot.
-Eastwards behind him he was familiar with the dirt roads, the encampments, the trails and the steads along the way, but around him, these lands were all new, these wilds were different.
+Eastwards behind him he was familiar with the dirt roads, the encampments and jungles, the trails and the steads along the way, but around him, these lands were all new, these wilds felt different and exciting.

-It took many days of traversing grueling, arid, harsh terrain, and many nights of daunting frigid endurance, before he would be able to carelessly exhale the warmer air of these now colorful, more tender surroundings.
-And having left behind the challenge of the icy summits’ environs —perhaps rekindled by the subdued rebirth of sorts he underwent while surmounting such an ordeal— his wondrous spirit had resurfaced, once again, buoyant, curious and young, as it hadn’t been in years.
+The peaks behind him marked the limit between the old and the new.
+They had proven a harsher challenge to overcome than he was originally told by a grizzled man holding camp at the eastern foothills.
+It took many days of traversing grueling, harsh terrain, and many nights of daunting frigid endurance, before he would be able to exhale the warmer air of his now colorful, more tender surroundings.
+And perhaps rekindled by the subdued rebirth of sorts he underwent while surmounting such an ordeal— his wondrous spirit had resurfaced, once again buoyant, curious and young, as it hadn’t been in years.

-It is so that during one of his midday breaks, a time spent cautiously eating his remaining canned rations —as well as whatever berries, roots or bulbs he had picked along the way— while checking his map for the nearest waterways, something caught his eye.
+It is so that during one of his midday breaks, a time spent carefully dividing and eating what was left of his canned rations —as well as whatever berries, roots or bulbs he had picked along the way— while checking his map for the nearest waterways, something caught his eye.
 As he looked up, the faint sight of a smoke column behind the mountains north of the tracks surprised and intrigued him.
 By his calculations, the port town was still a week or so away, and the last outpost whence he came was far beyond the peaks.
-He was deep at nature’s realm.
-This sight defied his expectations and beckoned him.
+He was deep at nature’s realm, or at least, he was supposed to.
+This sight, it beckoned him.

 So, after the sun had become tamer, and with his water skins refilled, he broke from the tracks and deepened into the brush, disappearing beyond the tree line, heading north in the direction of the smoke.

-Hours passed while hiking towards the crest, and after having crossed the first ridge, he was met with the realization that the source was further than he had originally imagined.
+Hours passed while hiking towards the crest, and after having crossed the first ridge, he was met with the realization that the source for the smoke was further than he had originally imagined.
 Ahead of him lay another set of highlands preceded by a narrow, steep valley.
-Behind them, the smoke column was starting to become thinner and fainter, and by that time the sun was already approaching its western repose.
+Behind them, the smoke column was starting to become thinner and fainter.
+By that time the sun was already approaching its western repose.
 He knew that as he descended into the crease, he would have to rest, resuming only at first light the next day.
-So, he made note of the location of the smoke and, with a clear view of the mountainside, he roughly planned out the possible trails for the day to come, only then he started descending.
-As he entered the fragrant, humid grounds at the bottom of the valley, with their fading silence, cicadas announced sundown.
-For a couple of minutes, it felt to him as if he had just dived into lake, everything was still, like a painting, but within the vacuum left in their quietude, the growing sounds of a myriad nocturnal dwellers breathing life into the dark mantle, lulled King into his first night beyond the tracks.
+So, he noted the smoke’s cartographic location, and with a clear view of the mountainside, he roughly planned out the possible trails for the day to come, only then descending into the valley.
+As he entered the fragrant, humid grounds at the bottom, with their fading silence, cicadas announced sundown.
+For a couple minutes, it felt to him as if he had just dived into lake, everything was still, like a painting.
+But within the vacuum left in their quietude, the growing sounds of a myriad nocturnal dwellers breathing life into the dark mantle, lulled King into his first night beyond the tracks.

 Next morning he was up before dawn.
-After consuming a handful of small dark berries he had found the day before, readied as he was, the ascent began.
+After eating some orange berry seeming fruits he had found the day before, and a swift clean up, making sure all of his belongings were packed tight in his backpack, readied as he was, the hike continued.
 The slope was steep, as expected.
-He had to go the long route, contouring the incline sideways, and without a line of sight to the position of the smoke —if there was still any— he was at the mercy of his memory.
-The moment came when he had crossed a corner and encountered in front of him an open tuff rock face he couldn’t have possibly surveyed the day before.
+He had to go the long route, contouring the incline sideways, but without a line of sight to the position of the smoke —if there was still any— he was at the mercy of his memory.
+The moment came when he had crossed a crease and encountered in front of him an open silt and tuff rock face he couldn’t have possibly surveyed the day before.
 It lay hidden between the folds of the mountain and separated him from the crest.
+Emboldened by his previous conquests, and intoxicated with a giddy sense of thrill, he didn’t think of it as much of a challenge.
+He sat for a minute or two observing the cliff until he could preview a clear through-line that seemed safe enough, requiring very little to no vertical climbing at all.
 He proceeded.
-Emboldened by his previous conquests he didn’t think of it as much of a challenge.
-He could preview a clear through-lin that seemed safe enough, requiring almost no climbing at all.

 The dry, dusty, porous stone clung to his skin with each grasp and footstep forwards.
-Its bright white surface shone like a gas lamp under the orange hued early daylight, casting a timid glow onto the forest below.
-The thrilling sensorial experience and the slight feeling of trepidation created by the increasing verticality of the cliff, led him to a moment of rapture.
-Faced with the wide panorama that sat above the tree tops, he stopped to take it in.
+Its bright white surface shone like a gas lamp under the orange hued early dawn light, casting a timid glow onto the forest below —a breathtaking still coalescing in front of him.
+The rousing sensorial experience and the slight feeling of trepidation created by the increasing verticality of the cliff, led him to a moment of rapture.
+Faced with the wide panorama that sat above the tree tops, he stopped; the suffocating need take it all in had become too much, and so he acquiesced.
 The mountainous furrowed earth stretched south-west into the horizon, lowering in heights and jaggedness as it distanced.
-Over there, somewhere behind the rising sun, hid the port town, far away from everything King had ever known.
-Gifted with a bird’s-eye view, he felt as if he’d escaped his body —he was but a point in time and space suspended right between a promise and the unyielding slab of stone behind him.
+Over there, somewhere behind the rising sun hid the port town, far away from everything King had ever known.
+Gifted with a fully encompassing view of it all, he felt as if he’d escaped his body —he was but a point in time and space suspended right between a promise and the massive unyielding slab of stone behind him.

-He sighed softly, and still doused in contemplation, he turned back to continue, but not having left entirely his entranced state, he lost his footing, falling precipitously down the wall.
-Without time for thought, in a moment’s notice, King desperately threw his hands at the rock aiming for anything he could grab onto, but his right hand landed in a sharp pointed formation that pierced him, leaving an incisive cut going from the side of his wrist all the way up to the palm of his hand.
-Regardless, amidst the lancing pain, he clutched with all of his strength —and aided by a small ledge down the cliff— he was able to avert what would have otherwise been a drastically more severe conclusion.
+Time had stopped, and his sense of “self” briefly melted down into the earth.
+A true moment of oneness — now gone.
+He sighed softly, and still somewhat doused in contemplation, he turned around to continue crossing the cliff.
+Though, not having left entirely his entranced state, the slightest of miscalculations caused him to lose his footing, and in an instant, with a crack and the skittering sound of tumbling tuff, King found himself precipitously falling down the wall.
+Without time for thought, he desperately threw his hands at the rock aiming for anything he could grab onto, but his right hand landed at a sharp, pointed formation.
+A swallowed scream echoed through the valley.
+The stone had pierced him deeply, leaving an incisive cut going from the side of his wrist all the way up to the palm of his hand, but it had also momentarily stopped him.
+But the downward momentum swung him rightward like a pendulum hung from its wounded hand, and with nothing to hold with his left, once again, gravity’s pull had him plunging towards the forest below.
+Amidst the lancing pain, he kept flailing his hands at the wall.
+His head bounced against the rock.
+His knees scraped and tore.
+His clothes shredded.
+Then suddenly, a miraculous lifeline: the old roots of a tree poking through the silt intersected his trajectory.
+Mangled as he was, still, he clutched with all of his might and strength —and aided by a small ledge down the cliff— he was able to avert what would have otherwise been a drastically more severe conclusion.

 By the time he was able to cross the second ridge, he was greeted by the sound of running water in the distance, a most welcome presence.
-Injured and diminished, but with a privileged view of his surroundings, he tried to locate the smoke column, but couldn’t find any clear sign of it.
-He proceeded to follow the sound of water, assuming both things couldn’t be far apart.
-After about an hour of hiking, lengthened by avoiding any escarpments he found along the way down —as shallow as they might have been— his assumptions were proven right.
-The smoke, now darker and rising to lower heights, appeared clear beyond the top branches of the canopy as he approached a crag.
+At high ground he tried to locate the smoke column, but couldn’t find any clear sign of it.
+He then made the choice of following the sound of water, assuming both it and the smoke’s source couldn’t be far apart.
+The descent into the glen was serene and light footed.
+Even though he was injured and somewhat physically diminished, he was invaded by a sense of harmonicity that became stronger as he furthered down the ridge.
+There was a mysterious aspect that seemed to inhabit the surrounding hollow.
+All sounds merged and seemed as one, all moving things appeared choreographed and playful—as if with purpose.
+The stage broke and fragmented in front of him.
+He crashed through curtains.
+He felt as if the ground was moving forward underneath his feet and he was both static and on his way.
+As he advanced through the brush the sound of water became ever more present, and after about an hour of hiking his assumptions were proven right.
+The smoke was visible again, now slightly darker, subdued and rising to lower heights.
+It appeared clear beyond the top branches of the canopy as he approached a crag.
 The trees cleared and the ground abruptly plunged into the flowing water.

 Finally in sight: a weathered cabin just below him, on the other side of a fast-moving stream.

-Outside the cabin, at the far end, a rack with rags and vestments hanging out to dry near a wide patch of earth deliberately planted with tubers, roots and herbs.
-On the opposite side: a crude wooden bench, various tools, knives, and an axe stabbed at the flat side of a stub.
-And just a few steps north, between the cabin’s front and the river bank, lay on the ground the carcass remains of an animal beside a covered wooden structure placed over a smoldering firepit —the culprit for the smoke, preserving such prized nourishment.
+Outside the cabin, at the far end, a wooden A-frame with rags and vestments hanging out to dry near a wide patch of earth deliberately planted with tubers, roots and herbs.
+A bit further, where the surrounding vegetation had dropped in height, a tanning rack drying a sizeable hide.
+On the opposite side of the cabin: a crude wooden bench, various tools, knives, and an axe stabbed at the flat side of a stub.
+A few steps north, between the cabin’s front and the river bank, lay on the ground the carcass remains of an animal beside a covered wooden structure placed over a smoldering firepit —the culprit for the smoke, preserving such prized nourishment.

-He sat on a rounded boulder that rested directly above the stream, attentively staring, stomach rumbling, wondrousness aloft.
-Even though it felt as if time had slowly elapsed, it wasn’t long before the door opened —and then, he saw her: as rugged and fierce as the mounds, crests and cliffs that surrounded them, but of a lilting, fluid beauty, just as the stream between them.
+King sat on a rounded boulder that rested directly above the stream, attentively staring, stomach rumbling, wondrousness aloft —and that odd spell still pulsing underneath his skin.
+In his fixated state, the forest’s overture was felt gradually swelling, closing unto its culmination.
+It wasn’t long before the door opened; the theme’s first notes — he saw her: as rugged and fierce as the mounds, crests and cliffs that surrounded them, but of a lilting, fluid beauty, just as the stream between them.

 Her frame, her stance, severe and purposeful, yet like a dance, her motions, wave-like, succinct and alluring.
 Her feet, crusty and dirty, painted with the same dye that nourished all growing things.
 Her chest, bare naked and scarred —surfacing veins of tourmaline ore playing within the folds of her breasts.
 Her physique, forever afflicted and engraved by the whims of the wild.
 Her face, an epic of leather, displaying a stoic brow, but of a soft contour protecting a serene smile.
 And her copperish hair, thick, sparsely discolored and unkemptly braided, bearing a distinct crown of dried branches, pretty weeds and delicate wildflowers.